Salon Client Retention: 7 Strategies

 According to the Professional Beauty Association, salons with a retention rate above 70% generate 40% more revenue than those below 50%.
 Retention isn’t an extra—it’s the foundation of a sustainable business.

-The 7 Retention Strategies That Work
+What Are the 7 Retention Strategies That Actually Work?

 1. The Personalized Color Consultation